yazici/PBR-Materials/README.md

 # PBR Materials
-PBR Materials Addon for Blender
+PBR Materials addon for Blender

 You are free to use this Addon for any purpose you want